mirakc/mirakc/README.md

 If you have already built a TV recording system with [Mirakurun] and [EPGStation], you can simply replace Mirakurun with mirakc.

-It's recommended to use a Docker image which can be downloaded from [DockerHub].
+It's recommended to use a Docker image which can be downloaded from [Docker Hub].
 See [docs/docker.md](./docs/docker.md) about how to make a custom Docker image for your environment.